Tyler799/Morrowind-2020/Morrowind_2020.md

 * [Morrowind Screens Redone](https://www.nexusmods.com/morrowind/mods/46259) - An English alternative to the above, based on the same concept art.
 Looks a bit different, compare their images and decide yourself.

-## Major Mods To Be Aware Of

-The following mods are optional to install, but have compatibility patches listed in the mesh/texture replacers we'll soon be downloading, so I'm listing them here.
-Read up on them and decide if you want to use them or not.

-* [Tamriel Data](http://www.nexusmods.com/morrowind/mods/44537/?) - This is a requirement for the below mod.
-Download the HD version.
-* [Tamriel Rebuilt](http://www.nexusmods.com/morrowind/mods/42145/?) - One of the biggest mods in Morrowind and still a work in progress, but it adds a huge chunk of playable landscape (mainland Morrowind).
-This guide does not offer support for Tamriel Rebuilt as it is a massive overhaul and touches nearly everything in the base game.
-A few of the mods listed here do have patches expressly for TR but not all of them do - run TR with this guide at your own risk.
-* [Graphic Herbalism - MWSE Edition](https://www.nexusmods.com/morrowind/mods/46599) - By default, plants in Morrowind act as containers: when you activate them, the container interface opens and you can remove any ingredients that might be present 'inside' the plant.
-Graphic Herbalism MWSE is an updated version of an old mod that makes plants act more like plants; activating the plant picks it, you automatically get the ingredients, and the plant changes in the world to show it has been picked.
-Think Skyrim plants.
-Ignore the `GH Patches and Replacers` file, that needs to be later.
-* [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886/) is essentially a replacement for WinDoors Glow.
-Highly recommended.

-(I personally chose the High-res and rays options, and left the rest off)

-However: If you want to use it you *must* have MWSE alpha 2.1 or later.
-It will not work with 2.0!

 # Graphical Mods Begin

 ## Mesh fixes and Improvements